Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

  - Recognizing form fields and content using custom models trained to recognize your custom forms.
 These values are returned in a collection of `RecognizedForm` objects.
  - Recognizing form content, including tables, lines and words, without the need to train a model.
 Form content is returned in a collection of `FormPage` objects.
- - Recognizing common fields from US receipts, using a pre-trained receipt model on the Form Recognizer service.
-These fields and meta-data are returned in a collection of `ReceiptWithLocale` objects with `US` locale.
+ - Recognizing common fields from receipts, using a pre-trained receipt model on the Form Recognizer service.
+These fields and meta-data are returned in a collection of `RecognizedReceipt`.

 ### FormTrainingClient
 `FormTrainingClient` provides operations for: